jsha/servercert/docs/BR.md

 ##### 3.2.2.4.7 DNS Change

-Confirming the Applicant's control over the FQDN by confirming the presence of a Random Value or Request Token in a DNS CNAME, TXT or CAA record for either
+Confirming the Applicant's control over the ADN by confirming the presence of a Random Value or Request Token in a DNS CNAME, TXT or CAA record for either
-   1. an Authorization Domain Name; or
+   1. the Authorization Domain Name; or
-   2. an Authorization Domain Name that is prefixed with a Domain Label that begins with an underscore character.
+   2. the Authorization Domain Name that is prefixed with a Domain Label that begins with an underscore character.

 If a Random Value is used, the CA SHALL provide a Random Value unique to the Certificate request and SHALL not use the Random Value after